Harrison County 4-H

 1. Download or come to the office for a paper application form.
 This form gives us permission to contact your reference and complete background checks.

-2. Once your references and background checks come back to us, you will need to interview with the county educator, Rebecca Wilkins.
+2. Once your references and background checks come back to us, you will need to interview with a Purdue educator.

 3. After your interview, please go to v2.4HOnline.com and enroll as an adult 4-H Volunteer.